jiminryuu/resume/README.md

 ### 7. Create a Repository on GitHub
 **Action:**  Create a new public repository named `resume` on GitHub.com.
 **Context & Principle:**
 This involves using a **"Forge"** (a website that hosts code).
-Etter explains forges are the social hubs of development.
+Etter explains "forges are the social hubs of development".
 Hosting your project on a forge makes it accessible, secure, and open for collaboration, moving your resume from a local file to a web project.

 ### 8. Link Your Local Folder to GitHub
 **Action:** Link your local folder to GitHub (replace `USERNAME` with yours):